SimonPadbury/baselayer-3/_src/colors.md

 }
 ```

 For the dark theme, HTML elements are generally flipped from light to dark, or dark to light, as required.
-The colors are as follows:
+The colors are shifted as follows:

 * Body background is near black
 * Text is near white
-* Table borders, horizontal rules, form inputs are dark gray
+* Table borders, horizontal rules, form inputs are a darker gray
 * Text links are a lighter blue
 * Default buttons are a lighter gray
 * Form elements’ text and background are switched the same as base text and body in dark mode